Chart Color Schemes

 Cultural Diversity

-Cheltenham's cultural diversity was above average, with 20.4% of its population born overseas and 16.7% speaking a language other than English at home.
-Christianity was the dominant religion in Cheltenham, comprising 50.6% of the population.
-However, the most notable overrepresentation was in Other religions, which made up 1.4% of the population compared to 1.8% across Greater Adelaide.
+Cheltenham's cultural diversity was found to be above average, with 20.4% of its population born overseas and 16.7% speaking a language other than English at home.
+Christianity was the main religion in Cheltenham, comprising 50.6% of people.
+However, there was an overrepresentation in Other religions, which made up 1.4% compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity